shr3yajaisal/social_media_app/README.md

 3. GitHub Desktop provides a CLI tool github for operations.
 Ensure it is installed:
    - On **Windows**, it is automatically included.
    - On **MacOS**, you may need to install it using Homebrew : `brew install github/gh/gh`
+4. Verify the GitHub installation by using : `github --version` (syntax is same for both MacOS and Windows).
+5. In case, `github --version` doesn't work, then use : `gh --version`.
+6. - For MacOS, run : cd `path/to/your/directory`